chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/polymorphism.md

 ```

 # `new`
-The new modifer tells the compiler that you are aware that a derived class method hides a base class method of the same name:
+The new modifier tells the compiler that you are aware that a derived class method hides a base class method of the same name:
 ```cs
 class BC
 {